jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-filtering-guide.md

     > System, User and Named Filters all appear italicised in the Filter dropdown

-    ### Managing Column Filters

-    To remove all the filters for a column click the 'Clear' button in the Filter Dropdown or in the Column Filter Toolbar.

-    The caption (in the Column Header) is bold and italicised for any columns that are filtered.

-    Auto-apply filter is available.

-    ### Saving Re-Using Column Filters

-    Any active column filters when the system closes are immediately re-applied on startup.

-    If you don't want this then you can set it.

-    > If you want to save and re-use Column Filters in other functions (e.g. Advanced Search), click the save button in the top of the Filter Form and that will allow you to convert the Column Filter into a named - and re-usable [User Filter](../functions/user-filter-function.md).

 ## Quick Filter Bar

 Some vendor grids like ag-Grid have a 'Quick Filter' : an area underneath the Column Header which users can access to filter quickly.